awslabs/kubeflow-manifests/examples/aws/cognito/README.md

 ## 4.0 Building manifests and deploying Kubeflow

-1. Verify you are connected to right cluster, cluster has compute and the **aws default region** points to the region of cluster.
+1. Verify you are connected to right cluster, cluster has compute and the aws region is set to the region of cluster.
+    1. Substitute the value of CLUSTER_REGION below
-    1. ```
+        ```
-        # Display default region
+        export CLUSTER_REGION=<>
-        aws configure get region
+        aws configure set region $CLUSTER_REGION
+        ```
+    2. Substitute the value of CLUSTER_NAME below
+        ```
+        export CLUSTER_NAME=<>

-        # Display the current cluster connected to
+        # Display the current cluster kubeconfig points to
         kubectl config current-context
         kubectl get nodes
-        aws eks describe-cluster --cluster-name $CLUSTER_NAME
+        aws eks describe-cluster --name $CLUSTER_NAME
         ```
 2. Clone the `awslabs/kubeflow-manifest` repo.
     1. ```